BenHarrison11/reproducible-research_homework/README.md

 ![](images/clipboard-2360912122.png)

-All that it took to make the reproducible simulation was therefore including within the function a chosen seed value, and then 'setting' this seed inside the function.
-This ensured that all of the following elements within the function generated the same results each time the function used a given seed value.
+All that it took to make the simulation reproducible was therefore including within the function a chosen seed value, and then 'setting' this seed value inside the function.
+Doing this meant that every time the function was run for a given seed value, the resulting random walk was the same.

 ## Question 5